 The advanced knowledge must be customarily acquired by a prolonged course of specialized intellectual instruction.

-This blog post discusses each of these three requirements in turn.
+This article discusses each of these three requirements in turn.
 It also discusses the related exemption for creative professionals such as artists and musicians.
-As with the other white collar exemptions, learned professionals must be paid according to the salary basis test.
+As with the other white collar exemptions, learned professionals must be paid a minimal salary of at least $455 a week in accordance with the salary basis test.

 Advanced Knowledge Which is Predominantly Intellectual in Character and Requires Discretion

 A learned professional’s job must be primarily intellectual in character, and must require the consistent exercise of discretion and judgment.
 (Careful readers will note that the exercise of individual discretion and judgment is a key component of all of the white collar exemptions).
 People who perform rote or routine work are not learned professionals.

 This advanced knowledge cannot be learned at the high school level – a learned professional must have a college degree, and in many circumstances will have an advanced degree.
 This high level of academic achievement is the defining attribute of the learned professional exemption, and employees whose work does not require an advanced education are not exempt under this provision.

 The Advanced Knowledge Must Be in a Field of Science or Learning